-Within its Risk Management and Control Framework, Bankinter has approved its framework for financing in particularly controversial or risk sectors, and whose social and environmental impact may be significant.
-To this end, it has drafted "Sustainable financing Guides" that allow it to establish the measures and references that the Bank will follow in its decision-making, always taking into account, and when possible, the best international practices and standards.
+Within its Risk Management and Control Framework, Bankinter has defined investment sustainability principles regarding financing in particularly controversial or risk sectors, and whose social and environmental impact may be significant.
+To this end, it has drafted "Sustainable Investment Guides" that allow it to establish the measures and references that the Bank will follow in its decision-making, always taking into account, and when possible, the best international practices and standards.

 These guidelines reflect Bankinter's commitment to sustainable development and the importance that the Bank attaches to the monitoring of good practices by its customers.
+The ultimate goal of this policy is to boost a transition of customers towards the best social, economic and environmental practices in the countries and communities in which they operate.